bybilal/Hedge-Fund-Pipeline/README.md

 # **OpenSea API Analysis Pipeline for Hedge Fund Dashboard**

 Note: This project serves as an educational illustration, showcasing the organization of data pipelines, cross-team collaboration, and scalable file structure within a hedge fund.
-It provides valuable insights into best practices for building efficient and modular systems to extract value from non-fungible tokens on Opensea, which is an NFT-marketplace on the Ethereum blockchain.
+It provides valuable insights into best practices for building efficient and modular systems to extract value from non-fungible tokens on Opensea, an NFT-marketplace on the Ethereum blockchain.

 ## **Introduction**

-This comprehensive project overview encapsulates the key aspects of the OpenSea API Data Analysis project tailored specifically for a hedge fund dashboard.
-The project's primary aim was to proficiently extract, transform, and load data obtained from the OpenSea API, integrating it seamlessly into a bespoke dashboard.
+This comprehensive project overview encapsulates the key aspects of the OpenSea API tailored specifically for a web3 fund.
+The project's primary aim is to proficiently extract, transform, and load data obtained from the OpenSea API, integrating it seamlessly into a dashboard.

 ## **Technologies Used**